 Think about these points of frustration:

-- Example: A guest uses car navigation to find a downtown hotel based on its indicated location on Google Maps — only to learn that the location information published online isn’t correct or hasn’t been updated in years.
+- Example: A guest uses car navigation to find a downtown hotel based on its indicated location on Google Maps — only to learn that the location information published in online listings isn’t correct or hasn’t been updated in years.

 - Example: A homeowner checks HomeAdvisor reviews to find a local plumber, but as soon as she tries to call one of the highest-rated plumbers on the site, the listed phone number doesn’t even work.